Drug Interactions between Flagyl ER and Valium

 Interactions between your drugs

-There were no interactions found in our database between Flagyl ER and Valium - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between Flagyl ER and Valium.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

-- Valium is a member of the following drug classes: benzodiazepine anticonvulsants, benzodiazepines.
+- Valium is in the following drug classes: benzodiazepine anticonvulsants, benzodiazepines.

 - Valium is used to treat the following conditions: